We Britons really do eat too much sugar: 700g of the sweet stuff a week. That's an average of 140 teaspoons per person.

 Here are some lower-calorie substitutes for popular snacks:

 - cereal bars – despite their healthy image, many cereal bars can be high in sugar and fat.
 Look out for bars that are lower in sugar, fat and salt.
-Or try this fruity granola bar recipe to make your own.

 - chocolate – swap for a lower-calorie hot instant chocolate drink.
 You can also get chocolate with coffee and chocolate with malt varieties.